Giorgio Moroder: Legacy

 The British alternative rock duo Curve covered "I Feel Love" in 1992.
 The song was later included on the double CD compilation The Way of Curve, released in 2004.
 Bronski Beat covered "I Feel Love" and "Love to Love You Baby" for their debut album The Age of Consent (1984).
 "On Fire", the second single from rapper Lil Wayne's seventh studio album Rebirth, contains allusions from Amy Holland's song "She's on Fire" and was inspired in its entirety by Scarface.
 "Push It", the second single from rapper Rick Ross' debut album Port of Miami, samples "Scarface (Push It to the Limit)" and the story of the video has a very similar theme to the film Scarface.
 It was produced by J. R. Rotem.

 His song "Tears" was sampled and used as the basis of the DJ Shadow song "Organ Donor" on his 1996 album Endtroducing......
 Canadian hip hop group Swollen Members sampled the song in "Fuel Injected" and "Meltdown".
 It also appears on the song "Tragedy" by RZA.
 The main melody and chord progression form the basis of "Marz" by folk musician John Grant and "Only Light" by Australian ska band the Cat Empire.
-Hip hop duo Mobb Deep used a sample from the song "Tony's Theme" in their song G.O.D.
+Hip hop duo Mobb Deep used a sample from the song "Tony's Theme" in their song "G.O.D.
 Pt.
-III.
+III".
 His song "E=MC²" was sampled and used for J. Dilla's song of the same title.
 One of his early compositions, "Doo-Bee-Doo-Bee-Doo" from 1969, was featured for many years in silent sketches on The Benny Hill Show as part of a medley that also included "Mah Nà Mah Nà", a 4/4 adaptation of Ludwig van Beethoven's "Für Elise", and "Gimme Dat Ding".

-The theme from Midnight Express was sampled by hip hop duo OutKast for their song "Return of the Gangsta", and by hip-hop producer J Dilla for "Phantom of the Synths", a beat later used by MF Doom for "Gazzillion Ear" and by Jay Electronica for "Dimethyltryptamine".
+The theme from Midnight Express was sampled by hip-hop duo OutKast for their song "Return of the Gangsta", and by hip-hop producer J Dilla for "Phantom of the Synths", a beat later used by MF Doom for "Gazzillion Ear" and by Jay Electronica for "Dimethyltryptamine".

 "Chase" was used as the entrance theme music for the professional wrestling tag team the Midnight Express throughout the early 1980s as well as in a number of montage videos for NBC's Major League Baseball coverage and CBS's coverage of the NBA.
-Art Bell also used "Chase" as the theme for his late-night talk radio programs Coast to Coast AM and Midnight in the Desert.
+Art Bell also frequently used the song as the main theme and bumper music for his late-night talk radio programs Coast to Coast AM and Midnight in the Desert.